steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 the respective trap raised oldarea (e.g. if a tlb trap is raised the tlb oldarea is used for obtaining process' stop TOD).

+Since there are not hardware support for handling time when switching context from kernel to user mode, the time count is approximate.
+The same problem is presented when updating the system tick timer.
+Because both procedures are to do when context switching, we choose to give priority to tick updating.
+So system firstly account times and then updats tick times.

 ### SYS6: Get times

 This syscall returns the current process' times spent in user mode, in kernel